 The Department of Chemical Engineering offers two graduate programs leading to the Master of Engineering Degree and the Doctor of Engineering Degree.
 Students entering graduate study in the department normally hold bachelor's degrees in chemical engineering.
 The department also admits exceptional students who majored in other branches of engineering or science at the undergraduate level.

-An applicant for the Doctoral Degree must hold either a bachelor's degree in chemical engineering with secondclass honors or equivalent, or a master's degree in chemical engineering.
+An applicant for the Doctoral Degree must hold either a bachelor's degree in chemical engineering with second-class honors or equivalent, or a master's degree in chemical engineering.

-Research activities are grouped into 10 areas, namely, biochemical engineering, catalysis and catalytic reaction engineering, control and system engineering, environmental chemical engineering and safety, life cycle engineering, oleochemical, particle technology and material processing, polymer science and polymer engineering, process systems engineering, and separation technology.
+Research activities are grouped into 8 areas, namely, biochemical engineering, catalysis and catalytic reaction engineering, control and system engineering, oleochemical, particle technology and material processing, polymer science and polymer engineering, process systems engineering, and separation technology.
 Students can choose their research topics in any of these research areas.
-The graduate program is strengthened by collaboration with top universities in several countries such as Japan, Canada, UK, Australia and
+The graduate program is strengthened by collaboration with top universities in several countries such as Japan, Canada, UK, Australia and China.

-China.